cfpb/development/guides/sauce-labs.md

     CMD + SHIFT + .
     ```

-1. Add the following line of code to your `.aliases` file, using your credentials from SauceLabs.com:
+1. Add the following line of code to your `.aliases` file:
     ```
-    alias saucy="cd ~/Applications/sc-4.4.12-osx/ && bin/sc -u YOUR_USERNAME -k YOUR_ACCESS_KEY"
+    alias saucy="cd ~/Applications/sc-4.4.12-osx/ && bin/sc"
     ```

 You may need to update the path from `~/Applications/sc-4.4.12-osx/` to match wherever your Sauce Connect app was downloaded, if you did not move it to your Applications folder, or if the version number you downloaded is different.